 Timeline of Events

-City of Jacksonville sends a letter to The Jacksonville Landing demanding it obtains special event permits for the first time.
+Fulfilling Mayor Curry’s promise to “put screws to The Landing,” the Curry administration sends a letter to Landing ownership demanding it obtain special event permits for the first time in its 31-year history.
+This requirement threatens long-standing legacy events.
 Jacksonville ordinance codes do not require a special event permit for public events held on public property that's leased by a private party.

 Sleiman Enterprises subpoenas Mayor Lenny Curry and Chief Administrative Officer Sam Mousa.